SurbhitBhatnagar/Learning-Management/project/README.md

 ## 1. Introduction

-This repository is originally used for Yu Shu's record of 2017-Spring CMPE-207 project.

-It is a network based learning management system. (something like Canvas or Blackboard).
+The project is a network based learning management system. (something like Canvas or Blackboard).

 The overview